gerileka/machine_learning_portfolio/README.md

 You could find our results in ______.ipynb

-Also, you will get out prediction strategies into Model_test-Monthly-Function.ipynb, and the construction portfolio in construction_\*.ipynb.
+Also, you will get our prediction strategies into Model_test-Monthly-Function.ipynb, and the construction portfolio in  all files starting with construction_ .

 **Best regards.**